eclipse-edc/Connector/docs/developer/decision-records/2022-09-29-sql-query-streaming/README.md

 ## Decision

-This record wants to describe what it would take to switch the current way we are using to retrieve objects from sql query, that fetches everything in memory and then creates a `Stream` out of the resulting `List`, to a version where a `Stream` is actually used to iterate over the `ResultSet`.
+We decided to switch the current way we are using to retrieve objects from sql query - that fetches everything in memory and then creates a `Stream` out of the resulting `List` - to a version where a `Stream` is actually used to iterate over the `ResultSet`.

 ## Rationale

 Now that the EDC is being used by teams that are pushing its limits with heavy workloads we noticed, especially on catalog request, that a lot of time is wasted fetching all the rows in memory and then opening a stream later on.
-A `SplitIterator` could be used to create a stream that actually fetches items lazily.
+A `Spliterator` could be used to create a stream that actually fetches items lazily.

 ## Approach

-To obtain streaming we would add a method in the `SqlQueryExecutor` that creates a stream with a `SplitIterator` that iterates on the `ResultSet`.
+To obtain streaming we would add a method in the `SqlQueryExecutor` that creates a stream with a `Spliterator` that iterates on the `ResultSet`.

 Here are some code snippets starting from the bottom to the top: